-There was a purpose-built school in the parish, and the building still exists today.
-The 7th Earl Cowper provided a site for a school and a schoolmaster’s house, which were opened in 1871.
-When the third church burnt down Lord Cowper generously donated an adjoining site of half an acre for the new church.
-Services were held in the newly built schoolroom until the current church was completed.
+In 1871 a purpose-built school opened in the parish, with an attached schoolmaster’s house, and this building still exists today.
+The 7th Earl Cowper provided the site and when the third church burnt down he generously donated an adjoining plot of half an acre for the new church.
+Services were held in the newly built schoolroom until the current church was completed in 1875.

 The school closed in 1948 and the freehold was purchased by the Brocket Estate.
 The freeholds of Sauls Wood House and Hornbeam House (the current names of the school and the schoolmaster’s house respectively) were sold to private owners in 1976.

 Edith and Jessie were the daughters of William Bott and his wife Susan Edith (née Parker) who had married in Islington on 2nd March 1867.
 The couple had three children – the two girls and an older son – William Arthur Walter born in 1868.
 All three children were baptised in Waltham Abbey, Essex – William on 29th November 1868, Edith on 8th May 1870 and Jessie on 5th November 1871.